 What are the needs?

-The occupation in the West Bank and the blockade of Gaza has provoked a long-lasting protection crisis with humanitarian consequences notably in terms of access to health, water, education and livelihood opportunities, which in turn is increasing economic and social despair among Palestinians.
+The occupation in the West Bank and the blockade of Gaza has provoked a long-lasting protection crisis with humanitarian consequences, especially in terms of access to health, water, education and livelihood opportunities, which in turn is increasing economic and social despair among Palestinians.

 How are we helping?

-The European Commission Humanitarian Aid and Civil Protection department (ECHO) has been providing humanitarian aid to help meet the basic needs of Palestinians in Palestine since 2000.
+The European Commission's Humanitarian Aid and Civil Protection department (ECHO) has been providing humanitarian aid to help meet the basic needs of Palestinians in Palestine since 2000.
 The Commission's assistance currently targets 1.2 million Palestinians in Gaza and 300 000 in the West Bank and East Jerusalem.

 * The designation of Palestine shall not be construed as recognition of a State of Palestine and is without prejudice to the individual positions of the Member States on this issue.